ShawnMurdzek-NOAA/ensemble_sensitivity_analysis/README.md

 ## Contents

 - `main/`: Main code for computing ESA.
+- `util/`: Utilities that are separate from the ESA program (e.g., plotting scripts).
 - `tests/`: Automated unit tests as well as a simple test case.

 ## Quick Start Guide